 - Freight handlers

+, and although the design and technology behind hard hats have developed, the basic idea is the same.
 The main reason for wearing hard hats is to protect yourself from head or brain injuries which can cause concussions and have long-term effects on your physical and mental health.
 In the worst-case scenario, traumatic brain injuries can even lead to nerve damage, paralysis, or death.